BayMikyou/jobs/README.md

 ## Instructions

-Create a new private GitHub or Bitbucket repository and push your commits to it as you are completing the challenge.
+Create a new private GitHub repository and push your commits to it as you are completing the challenge.

-Once you are ready, add someone from the Outlook Mobile team to the repository and send an email for us to review it.
+Once you are ready, please download a copy of the repo and attach it to an email for us to review.

 Please include a short introduction about yourself either in the README or as part of the email.